-Debt ceiling talks push Washington toward new era of deficit cuts
+In debt ceiling standoff, COVID era of big spending gives way to new focus on deficit

 A case in point: A core group of Midwestern Republican lawmakers prevented a rollback of the Inflation Reduction Act’s biofuel tax credits their colleagues wanted to scrap, persuading McCarthy to leave that out of the House bill.
 The federal money is propping up new investments in corn-heavy agriculture states.

-To be sure, as McCarthy’s House Republicans now demand budget reductions in exchange for raising the debt limit, they have a harder time saying what government programs and services, in fact, they plan to cut.
+As McCarthy’s House Republicans now demand budget reductions in exchange for raising the debt limit, they have a harder time saying what government programs and services, in fact, they plan to cut.

 House Republicans pushed back strenuously against Biden’s claims their bill would slash veterans and other services.